fintune-app/.github/profile/README.md

 This Github account is used to manage discussions, ideas, help etc.

-Please visit https://github.com/orgs/fintune-app/discussions to participate!
+Please visit https://github.com/orgs/fintune-app/discussions to participate, or login via https://fintune.app

 ## Screenshots